yugabyte/yugabyte-db/docs/content/v1.0/architecture/transactions/single-row-transactions.md

 sends an RPC to another server, where B happens", always get assigned hybrid timestamps in an increasing order.
 This is achieved by propagating a hybrid timestamp with most RPC requests, and always updating the hybrid time on the receiving server to the highest value seen, including the current physical time on the server.
-Multiple aspects of Yugabyte DB's transaction model rely on these properties of Hybrid Time, e.g.:
+Multiple aspects of YugabyteDB's transaction model rely on these properties of Hybrid Time, e.g.:

 * Hybrid timestamps assigned to committed Raft log entries in the same tablet always keep